 Please note: The value of tree removals for biomass energy is not considered in the FPP.
-Rather, it will be considered in the Registry industry-specific protocol for the power sector.
-Once the power sector protocol is complete, there will be a reference in the FPP providing additional information regarding biomass energy.
+Rather, it is considered in the California Registry industry-specific protocol for the power sector.
+California Registry members reporting under the power protocol are required to disclose owned and/or purchased sources of biogenic emissions, including emissions from wood waste for the generation of biomass energy.